Below you can see the vets, nursing staff, and reception staff who will be helping when you come in.

 I have been in the Armidale region for over 16 years now.
 Previously I worked in the Hunter Valley and Warialda, but always in mixed practice.

 I established North Hill Vet Clinic as a sole practitioner in 2004, and have enjoyed its growth and changes over the years.
-I am very lucky to have a great team of Vets, Nurses and Admin staff around me, as we all complement each other with our skills and preferences
+I am very lucky to have a great team of Vets, Nurses and Admin staff around me, as we all complement each other with our skills and preferences.

 I enjoy working with all types of animals – livestock and horses, as well as small animals.
-I do enjoy the challenge of Equine lameness, as well as Cattle Medicine and Obstetrics but am still very much available for small animal consults and treatment.
+I do enjoy the challenge of Equine lameness, as well as Cattle Medicine and Obstetrics, but am still very much available for small animal consults and treatment.

 Unfortunately these days some animal time has to be sacrificed for practice management, for the business, so I may appear to be scarce.
 But be assured I am still working, and can usually be found somewhere around the clinic 4 days a week.
 Michael, my husband is also still involved in the practice, with various hats to be worn including accounts, Myob and payroll.

 Our 3 children have now all finished school and left the region so it is a different stage of our life... and we are loving it.
-Dogs, cats chooks and ducks still fill up the home life, but our spare time priorities have now changed.
+Dogs, cats, chooks and ducks still fill up our home life, but our spare time priorities have now changed.
 I love the opportunity to do more gardening / caravanning out bush / visiting the children in QLD and even the occasional game of touch football.

 I grew up on a small dairy/mixed farm in WA and never really considered becoming anything other than a vet.
 I graduated from Murdoch Uni in 1991 and have seen many different types of practice over the years in Australia, Singapore and England.
 Whilst living in Perth, I met and married my husband Pete and our furry, feathery family expanded to include sons Alistair and Cameron.
 I have been in Armidale for 5 years, drawn here by the opportunity of living in a rural environment without compromising the educational and cultural opportunities a larger city may offer.
 I love the different landscapes NSW has on offer, the seasons and the soil (not hot, dry and sandy like WA) although still lack any interest in the State of Origin.